Five Upcoming Email Marketing Tips Every Digital Marketer Should Know

 3. Interactive marketing

 Emails and interactive?
 It is neither a joke nor magic.
-Interactive emails increase user engagement and improve the conversion rates.
+Interactive emails increase user engagement and improve conversion rates.
 Most people want to interact with the brands they follow and use daily.
-Any email that boosts interaction of the potential buyers with the brands should be a part of the digital marketing strategy.
+Any email that boosts the interaction of potential buyers with the brands should be a part of the digital marketing strategy.
 Find out more about interactive email marketing at JP 360 Solutions.

 4. Simple text emails

 Do you want to stand out?
 Are you tired of other brands drowning out your emails with similar approaches?
 Then it is time for you to try the plain text email.
-Why not take some risk and send out an email that has nothing but words.
+Why not take some risk and send out an email with nothing but words?
 Research from 2018 shows that it pays off to mix up a brand’s email game a little.
 You need to provide respite to your subscribers with refreshing wishes or simple information in the form of emails.
 People like reading lucid texts that sound informal but are informative.
-They are a much-welcome break from the regular loans of URL-embedded and image-rich emails that take endless hours to load on a smartphone.
+They are a much-welcome break from the traditional loans of URL-embedded and image-rich emails that take endless hours to load on a smartphone.
 They can improve your CTR with little to no additional expense.

 5. Drip marketing